technogise/dynamo-data-migrations/README.md

 ## Creating a new migration script
 To create a new database migration script, just run the ````dynamo-data-migrations create [description]```` command.
 This will create a file  with the current timestamp prefixed in the filename.
 The file extension will be determined by the `migrationType` field value in `config.json`.
+The file will hold the signature of the `up` and `down` where migration details are to be specified.

 ````bash
 $ dynamo-data-migrations create sample_migration_1